openstack/ptgbot/README.rst

 OpenStack PTG Bot
 =================

-ptgbot is the bot that PTG room moderators use to surface what's currently happening at the event.
-Room operators send messages to the bot, like::
+ptgbot is the bot that PTG track moderators use to surface what's currently happening at the event.
+Track moderators send messages to the bot, like::

   #swift now discussing ring balancing